cloud-coder/docker-lab-2016/part-1/lab-instructions.md

   NGINX will be running in a Docker Container and you will access the server from your local machine.

 You will complete the following high level steps in this lab
-* Create an NGINX Docker container from an image on Docker Hub
+* Create a Docker container of a web server (NGINX) from an image on a public registry (e.g. Docker Hub)
-* Explore the container that was created
+* Explore the NGINX container you created from the Docker Hub image
-* Create a Docker File to create a new customized NGINX Image
+* Create your own NGINX image using Dockerfile that allowed you to customize the base NGINX image with repeatable instructions
-* Create a container using new the image and Validate
+* Create a container from the custom image you built using a Dockerfile
-* Run the NGINX Container and Test from your Local Machine
+* Access the running webserver in your container and see your customizations
+* Learn basic docker commands to list, and delete images and containers.

 ## Create a Docker container from Docker Hub
-The first part of this lab will be to create a Docker container that has NGINX within it.
+The first part of this lab will be to create a Docker container running NGINX within it.
+A container is a running instance of an image.
 You could start with a base image with just an operating system, and install the required software.
 However, there is a better way using a public registry of images known as Docker Hub.
 We will search Docker Hub for a base image for NGINX (a web server/load balancer) and run a container with this image.

+1. Open a terminal window on your machine
-1. The first step is to find a suitable image.
+2. You want to find a suitable image.
 Do this by searching for the NGINX image on Docker Hub:

     ```bash
     docker search nginx
     ```

+    You should get back a list of results similar to the image below:
     ![alt](../images/picture1.png "docker search results")

 2. Find the image you want to use, in our case the official build, and run the image in a container: